newsdev/moving_summonses_parser/README.md

 Usage
 ------

 - `$ compstat_scraper.rb 2 2015` (takes 2 arguments, month, then year) Scrapes the most recent PDFs from the NYPD site.
-NOTE: You have to supply the current month and year of the PDFs on the NYPD's site.
+NOTE: You have to supply the *correct* current month and year of the PDFs on the NYPD's site.
 The script needs you to tell it correctly, or else the stats will be assigned to the wrong month/year.

 Also, note that if you run the script multiple times without a database, rows will be duplicated in the CSV.
 You should dedupe it with UNIX's `uniq` tool, in Sublime Text or in Excel.